 Multistate employers primarily must contend with federal immigration requirements, including completing a Form I-9 for new employees to verify identity and authorization to work in the US and reverifying work status for foreign nationals on a work visa.
-See Form I-9 and Immigration Issues Resource Center and Recruiting and Hiring > Immigration, Form I-9 and Work Visas.
-The Form I-9 contains specific instructions on the correct way to fill out the form.
+See Immigration, Form I-9 and Work Visas: Federal.

-Because the employment verification documents are to be reviewed in person when completing the I-9, a potential area of complication for multistate employers is where an employee is hired in a state where the employer and its HR representatives are not physically present.
+Because the employment verification documents are to be reviewed in person when completing the I-9, a potential area of complication for multistate employers is when an employee is hired in a state where the employer and its HR representatives are not physically present.
 To be compliant with federal law, the employee must have an individual act as an agent for the company, such as a Notary Public, and complete the employer portion of the I-9.
+If an employer has a designated representative, the employer still remains liable for any Form I-9 violations.
 Multistate employers may also consider contracting with a third-party vendor as a means to simplify this process.
 See Designated Representative.

 In recent years a growing number of states have enacted immigration-related laws, many of which mandate the use of E-Verify for employers doing business in their states.
-See State Mandated E-Verify Laws - Chart.
+See E-Verify Laws by State.

 E-Verify is a federal program that allows employers to electronically verify newly hired employees' work authorization documents.
-Employers that participate in the program are required to enter into a memorandum of understanding with the Department of Homeland Security and participation is free.
-See Verify an Employee's Eligibility for Employment During the Form I-9 Process.
+Employers that participate in the program are required to enter into a memorandum of understanding with the Department of Homeland Security, and participation is free.
+See Use the Form I-9 to Verify an Employee's Work Eligibility and Identity.
 The E-Verify program includes specific instructions for "multiple-site employers" that distinguish between verification locations and hiring sites for purposes of entering employment eligibility information into the E-Verify system.

 Multistate employers should: